dinther/SimCom/Demo_exe/README.md

 Run both MSFS and the demo program.

-The demo also fully works across a LAN.
+The demo also fully works across a LAN. don't change anything if you run the demo on the same PC as MSFS but if you want to run the demo on a different PC on the same LAN then keep reading.

 Two files to edit in the demo application folder: client_conf.ini  -  Change the networkConfigId value from -1 to 3
 ```
 networkConfigId = 3